robotic-esp/latexpresents/readme.md

 ## Themes
-LaTeX Presents supports theme files so that organizations can define common colour palettes and logo arrangements for use across multiple people and presentations.
+LaTeX Presents supports theme files so that organizations can define a common colour palette and logo arrangements for use across multiple people and presentations.
-These theme files should define the colour palette (as desired, defaults come from `theme_default.sty`) and any information, logos, and other settings that you would want every presentation to include in its preamble.
+These theme files should define the organization's information, logos, and colour palette (as desired, defaults come from `theme_default.sty`) and can also include other settings that you would want every presentation to include in its preamble.

 An example theme file for an organization with multiple groups:
 ```tex